-The internal audit department reported regularly to the CEO and to the Audit Committee of the Supervisory Board regarding the audit plan and significant results of its work.
+In keeping with C-Rule 62 of the Austrian Code of Corporate Governance, STRABAG SE regularly subjects its compliance with the Code to an external evaluation every three years.
+The last evaluation, for the 2019 financial year, was performed in 2020 by Schindler Rechtsanwälte GmbH, Vienna.
+The evaluation revealed no indications that the declarations provided by the Management and Supervisory Board members regarding observation of and compliance with the C-Rules of the Austrian Code of Corporate Governance were The internal audit department reported regularly to the CEO and to the Audit Committee of the Supervisory Board regarding the audit plan and significant results of its work.
 The audit reports were sent to the audited operating units, to the division managers, and to the Management Board, and were also made available to the financial auditors.

-financial year amounted to T $\in$ 691 excl.
-VAT (2018: T $\in$ 679 excl.
-VAT) for the auditing of the separate and consolidated financial statements as well as T $\in$ 591 excl.
-VAT (2018: T $\in$ 570 excl.
+amounted to T€ 733 excl.
+VAT (2019: T€ 691 excl.
+VAT) for the auditing of the separate and consolidated financial statements as well as T€ 591 excl.
+VAT (2019: T€ 589 excl.
 VAT) for the auditing of financial statements at subsidiaries of STRABAG SE.
-For additional consulting services, it received a fee of T $\in$ 78 excl.
-VAT (2018: T $\in$ 29 excl.
+For additional consulting services, it received a fee of T€ 127 excl.
+VAT (2019: T€ 78 excl.
 VAT).

-of Corporate Governance were untrue.
+untrue.
 The C-Rules of the Code were complied with - inasmuch as these were included in the formal obligation of STRABAG SE.
 Some rules did not apply to STRABAG SE during the evaluation period.
 The complete report including the results of the evaluation is available at www.strabag.com > Investor Relations > Corporate Governance > Formal Obligation and Evaluation.
 The next external evaluation will be conducted in 2023 for the 2022 financial year.